KizzyCode/key_encapsulation/README.md

 ## What is the purpose of KyNc and this crate?
-Short: Abstracting key management away.

-Long: [KyNc defines](https://github.com/KizzyCode/kync/blob/master/Kync.asciidoc) and this crate implements a plugin interface, that allows to use plugins for key management.
-Your app generates a random key to do something and the user can specify how this key is stored.
-Some users may install a plugin that uses GnuPG to seal the key, some people may load a plugin that uses a password to encrypt the key, and some companies may use their own custom plugins that integrate perfectly in their environment.
-And they only need to do it once – because if a specific plugin has been created, it can be used with all applications that implement KyNc.
+Short: Protecting sensible data in a user defined/context sensitive way.

+Long: [KyNc defines](https://github.com/KizzyCode/kync/blob/master/Kync.asciidoc) a plugin API that allows your app to load context specific or user selected plugins to protect your app's secrets.
+If your app e.g. uses a login token or a database master key, it can be protected in a user controlled and context specific way.
+On macOS/iOS the keychain may be the way to go, on Linux some users may want to use GnuPG to protect the secret etc. Some people and companies may even implement their own custom plugins that specifically suit their needs.

+The main advantage of a unified API like KyNc is that once you have a (custom) plugin you can load it into every app that wants to store secrets and implements KyNc.

 ## ⚠️ State ⚠️